Latest

 How this local AI Medical Bill Analyzer helps you save

-Hospitals routinely inflate the costs on Explanation of Benefits (EOB) statements and invoices because the system is designed to provide Wholesale discounts to massive insurance companies.
+Hospitals routinely inflate the costs on Explanation of Benefits (EOB) statements and invoices because the system is designed to provide wholesale discounts to massive insurance companies.
 Our tool empowers patients with data to fight back against these inflated retail prices.

 1. Input Baseline Data